LegoLandon7/LegoBot/README.md

 # LegoBot
+-- INFO --
-this bot is made by me (cc_landonlego) however ive used chatgpt for a lot of help on this mainly as a learning tool
+this bot is made by me 'cc_landonlego' however ive used chatgpt for a lot of help on this mainly as a learning tool

 Add the bot! -> https://discord.com/oauth2/authorize?client_id=1432705622771765439&permissions=8&integration_type=0&scope=bot+applications.commands